 360 Logistics are members of Customs Brokers and Freight Forwarders Federation of New Zealand (CBAFF New Zealand).

 For more information on how we can help your business, please contact us

 Import Personal Effects Clearances

 Importing personal effects is a complicated and time consuming process that requires professional expertise and guidance.
-We facilitate and manage the entire clearance process, and provide advice and practical information on both the physical importation of goods and New Zealand legal obligations and compliance requirements.
+We can facilitate the clearance process, and provide advice and practical information on both the physical importation of goods and New Zealand legal obligations and compliance requirements.
 We ensure customers have all required information including what to expect and what is required to ensure your personal and household belongings are cleared in a timely manner.

 Scope of Personal Effects Co-ordination Services:

 - New Zealand arrival procedures and advice

 - Customs and MPI (Ministry of Primary Industries) liaison